shekhargulati/52-technologies-in-2016/README.md

 I have taken a challenge to learn a new technology every week in 2016.
 The goal is to learn a new technology, build a simple application using it, and blog about it.

+> **I have decided to discontinue this series after writing 42 blogs.
+No more blogs will be published in this series.
+Thanks for your support.**

 ## Contributing to the 52 technologies in 2016 series

 Please contribute if you see an error or something that could be better!
 Raise an [issue](https://github.com/shekhargulati/52-technologies-in-2016/issues) or send me a pull request to improve.
 Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!